 What qualities do you find make up the most ideal student for Product School?

-Yosh: Personal interest and curiosity for coding.
-Also, there needs to be some sort of “inner drive” to take the course in the first place.
-It could be anything from simply gaining more respect from the coders that the product manager leads, to pursuing a full transition into a software engineer role… or even just gaining the knowledge to be able to launch a side project.
+Personal interest and curiosity.
+Also, there needs to be some sort of “inner drive” to join the cohort in the first place.
+It could be anything from simply gaining more respect as a product professional, or even just gaining the knowledge to be able to launch a side project.

 What do you consider the strongest parts of the Product School curriculum?